kamathe/kamathe.github.io/posts/c2asm.md

 ## Conclusion

-Hope this gets you started to learn about Assembly from compiled C source code files
+Hope this gets you started to learn about Assembly from compiled C source code files, however remember this is just a start, there are multiple ways in which the assembly can differ.
+For example of the compiler `gcc` is in this case employs optimization then the assembly generated will be very different than what we see above.
+Also malware might use various obfuscation techniques to throw off an analyst, however knowing what normal looks like will help you to identify what abnormal looks like.
+So keep going !